oracle/node-oracledb/doc/api.md

     const result = await connection.execute(sql, binds, options);
     ```

+  The default `fetchArraySize` is 100 and the default `prefetchRows` is 2.
   Adjust the values as needed for performance, memory and round-trip usage.
-Do
+The
-  not make the sizes unnecessarily large.
-In this scenario, keep
+  sizes used will affect memory allocation of buffers, so do not make the sizes
+  unnecessarily large.
+For example, if your query always returns under 500
+  rows, then avoid setting `fetchArraySize` to 10000.

-  `fetchArraySize` equal to `prefetchRows`.
-However, for a large quantity of
+  In this scenario, aim to keep `fetchArraySize` equal to `prefetchRows`.
-  rows or very "wide" rows on fast networks you may prefer to leave
+  However, for a large quantity of rows or very "wide" rows on fast networks you
-  `prefetchRows` at its default value of 2.
+  may prefer to leave `prefetchRows` at its default value.

 - If you are fetching a fixed number of rows, start your tuning by
   setting `fetchArraySize` to the number of expected rows, and set